-Appendix H: Networked Robotics' Hardware Architecture for Handling Physical Diversity for Data Collection
+Appendix G: Networked Robotics' Hardware Architecture for Handling the Physical Diversity in Data Collection

-Figure H1 below describes the Networked Robotics architecture for handling the physical complexity needed to acquire data from diverse instruments and sensors.
+Figure G1 below describes the Networked Robotics architecture for handling the physical complexity needed to acquire data from diverse instruments and sensors.
 The figure shows a cascading complexity, from a uniform network device, to a limited number of connector/hardware interfaces, to a wide variety of scientific instruments and sensors.
 Logical complexity is handled by labile NTMS firmware that can "learn" to speak the data languages of diverse scientific instruments and sensors.

-Figure H1: Networked Robotics Corporation's Architecture for Collecting Data form Diverse Instrumentation
+Figure G1: Networked Robotics Corporation's Architecture for Collecting Data form Diverse Instrumentation

-An example of network hardware is the Networked Robotics NTMS.
+An example of one kind of network hardware is the Networked Robotics NTMS4i.